troyjlee/TrafficSignClassifier/writeup.md

 | Stop			          | Stop      						        	|
 | No entry             | No entry

-The model was correct on 4 of the 6 new images.
+The model was correct on 4 of the 6 new images, thus had an accuracy of about 66%.
+Although this is significantly less than the accuracy of the model on the test set, the sample size of new images is so small that is difficult to draw any conclusions from this.

 We can see the confidence of the model in its predictions by looking at the top 5 probabilities for each sign.